MarcinSerafin03/Restaurant_Mongo_DataBase/README.md

-# Bazy Danych Projekt
+# Project for Database Course
-## Baza danych Restauracji
+## Restaurant Database

-Dokumentacja projektu w wersjach Markdown i PDF znajdują się w folderze Miniprojekt
+Project Report as Markdown and PDF in Miniproject Folder

-Strona oraz uruchomienie bazy(instrukcja w sprawozadniu) znajdują się w folderze Miniprojekt/Site
+Website and Base creator(with guide in report) in Miniproject/Site

-### Autorzy:
+### Creators:
 Antoni Dulewicz, Marcin Serafin, Wojciech Wietrzny

-### Technologie:
+### Tech Stack:
-MongoDB, Node.js, Express
+MongoDB, Node.js, Express.js